Explicitly Computing with Fukaya Categories of Surfaces with Boundary: Marked Surfaces and Dissections

-\begin{itemize} \item has exactly one edge which is not in the family.
-This edge necessarily lies entirely in the boundary \item has every edge in the family, and contains a unique marked point in its interior. \end{itemize} \end{defn}
+\begin{itemize} \item polygons, each of which has exactly one edge which is not in the family.
+This edge necessarily lies in the boundary. \item polygons where every edge is in the family, containing exactly one puncture \end{itemize} \end{defn}

-In either case, a polygon all of whose edges are arcs in the family is called \emph{closed} while a polygon having exactly one edge not in the family is called \emph{open}.